jube-home/www.jube.io/_pages/guidance.md

 use case.
 To enhance clarity and precision, the [Jube AML Monitoring Compliance Guidance](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf) has been developed and is meticulously maintained.
-This guidance is designed to assist compliance managers in tailoring it to meet their organization’s unique regulatory requirements.
+Guidance is designed to assist compliance managers in tailoring it to meet their organization’s unique regulatory requirements.
 These obligations are often rooted in the Financial Action Task Force ( FATF) guidelines and further reflected in the Wolfsberg Principles, which are updated periodically to reflect evolving standards.